Ministry of Health Singapore. All Rights Reserved.

 If you prefer games to walking, you can start by playing gentle or low-impact games such as table tennis or badminton.
 Swimming is an excellent all-round exercise.
 Even if you cannot swim, you can do some walking in the pool.

 Some of us are a little shy about exercising in public.
 If so, why not try working out at home?
-You can try doing some body-weight exercises like push ups, crunches, planks and jumping jacks.
+You can try doing some body-weight exercises like push-ups, crunches, planks and jumping jacks.

 If you prefer to follow a fitness routine, you can consider borrowing exercise videos from the public library.
 The best thing about library video loans is that you can return them and get a different one to try at no cost!
 Alternatively, you can also check out free online instructional videos.

-these exercises for seniors that do not require any special equipment.
+For example, older adults aged 50 and above may wish to followthese exercises for seniors that do not require any special equipment.

 If you prefer to head out of your house, most neighbourhood fitness corners are equipped with exercise equipment suitable for adults and seniors.
-You can also make use of the open space at HDB void decks on scorching or rainy days to walk, do some stretching and body weight exercises.
+You can also make use of the open space at HDB void decks on scorching or rainy days to walk, do some stretching and bodyweight exercises.

 To sustain your interest, mix up your activities or exercises, say walking on Monday, badminton on Wednesday, cycling on Friday, and then try something new on the weekend.

 Repeatedly doing the same exercises sometimes stresses our joints or muscles that can lead to injury.
-So doing different exercises can lower the risk of injury.
+So, doing different exercises can lower the risk of injury.

 Related: The A-Z Guide to an Active Lifestyle